ElementsProject/lightning/doc/TOR.md

 or the password for the service if cookiefile is not accessable

---tor-auto-listen true : try to generate an temp V2 onion addr
+--announce-addr=autotor:<torservice> : try to generate an temp V2 onion addr.

-NOTE if --tor-proxy set all traffic will be rooted over the proxy if --addr is not specified only the auto generated onion addr will be used for your node.
+NOTE if --always-use-proxy set all traffic will be rooted over the proxy, or if no non-TOR addresses are announced.

 you can also set a fixed onion addr by option --addr=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx.onion  (V2 or V3 is allowed)